serverless-components/graphql/README.md

     iatTTL: 0
 ```

-## Resolvers and Data Sources
+## Data Sources Resolvers

 If you'd like to setup your resolvers to use your own existing data sources, you could specify your resolvers as a `serverless.yml` input instead of inside a `resolvers.js` file.

-In that case, you'll need to also specify your own `request` and `response` templates.
+In that case, you'll need to also specify your own `request` and `response` VTL templates.
 You could do that directly in `serverless.yml`, or by pointing to a `vtl` file inside of your `src` directory.

 Here's an example: